TheoJustin/TheoJustin/README.md

 <h2 align="left">👨‍💻 About Me</h2>

 <p align="left">
   I am passionate about developing innovative solutions and continuously exploring new challenges.
-Over the years, I've had the opportunity to win several hackathons and work on various exciting projects.
-With many big projects on the horizon, I'm always looking forward to pushing the boundaries of what's possible in technology.
+Over the years, I've had the opportunity to win several hackathons and work on various projects that has made an impact to the society.
+Please do connect with me through linkedin or discord for details!
 </p>

 ---